-12. Reporting of any Illegal or Unethical Behaviour
+13. Reporting of any Illegal or Unethical Behaviour

 The Company has a strong commitment to conduct our business in a lawful and ethical manner.
-Personnel are expected to report violations of laws, rules, regulations or this Code promptly to their supervisor or member of senior management or through the Company's Whistleblower Policy.
-We prohibit retaliatory action against any Personnel who, in good faith, reports a possible violation.
+Employees are encouraged to report violations of laws, rules, regulations or this Code to their supervisor or member of senior management or through the Company's Whistleblower Policy.
+We prohibit retaliatory action against any employee who, in good faith, reports a possible violation.
 It is unacceptable to file a report knowing it to be false.